CSRF and Beyond

-- Fix the Local File Inclusion (by verifying file content, forcing MIME types, not making the file readable, not using PHP at all, etc.)
+- Fix the Local File Inclusion (by verifying file content, forcing MIME types, not making the file readable)

 But it was CSRF that started us off on this attack scenario.
 This leads to the question of how the “non-obvious” CSRF should be reported, especially from an automation perspective:

-- Is a non-obvious CSRF vulnerability actually obvious if the resource has another vuln (e.g. XSS)?
+- Is a non-obvious CSRF vuln actually obvious if the resource has another vuln like XSS?
 Does the CSRF become non-reportable once the other vuln has been fixed?

-- Should a non-obvious CSRF vulnerability be obvious anyway if it has a query string (or form fields, etc.) that might be vulnerable?
+- Should a non-obvious CSRF vuln be obvious if it has a query string or form fields that might be vulnerable?

 If you already believe CSRF should be on every page, then clearly you would have already marked the example vulnerable just by inspection because it didn’t have an explicit countermeasure.
-But what about those who don’t follow the absolutist proscription of CSRF everywhere?
-(For performance reasons, or the resource doesn’t affect the user’s state or security context.)
+But what about those who don’t follow the tenet that CSRF lurks everywhere?
+For example, maybe the resource doesn’t affect the user’s state or security context.

 Think about pages that use “referrer” arguments.
 For example: